Dutch court hearing pits Big Oil against Groningen locals

 Residents want extraction at the field, which once supplied 10 percent of the European Union's gas needs, to be stopped altogether due to minor earthquakes that have damaged thousands of homes and buildings.

-Gas production company NAM, a joint venture between oil majors Royal Dutch Shell and Exxon Mobile, said it has appealed against the proposed cut because the decision ignored earlier agreed safety norms.

-Opponents accused NAM and the Dutch Ministry of Economic Affairs, which sets production levels, of underestimating the dangers of the gas extraction.
+However, opponents accused NAM and the Dutch Ministry of Economic Affairs, which sets production levels, of underestimating the dangers.

 "We have consistently been lied to," lawyer Nette Kruzenga, representing a group of Groningen residents, told the court.
 "The NAM is only interested in maximizing production, and the government is ignoring its task to protect people."